the-mrd/tacas-artifact/artifact/README.md

 layout: default
 ---

-# Artifact instructions for "Efficient Verification of Lingua Franca Models"
+# Artifact instructions for "Efficient Verification of Lingua Franca Programs"

-The [code archive](code.zip) contains the source files and Docker configurations required to reproduce the results of our paper submission _"Efficient Verification of Lingua Franca Models"_.
+The [code archive](code.zip) contains the source files and Docker configurations required to reproduce the results of our paper submission _"Efficient Verification of Lingua Franca Programs"_.

 Below are instructions on how to set up the environment and run the experiments in Docker, followed by a description of the of the sources' folder structure.